jcnp97/jcnp97/README.md

 </p>

 ###### Java:
-**Core Libray Project (for Minecraft)**: A large-scale, feature-rich library plugin built for personal use and as a foundation for other Minecraft plugins.
+**[Core Libray Project (for Minecraft)](https://github.com/jcnp97/vLib)**: A large-scale, feature-rich library plugin built for personal use and as a foundation for other Minecraft plugins.
 The project demonstrates practical experience with Java development, API integrations, and scalable system design.

 **Technical Highlights:**
 <li>API Integrations: Seamless integration with multiple external and internal APIs.</li>
 <li>File Management: Creation, reading, and writing of structured data in both JSON and YAML formats.</li>
 <li>Database Management: Supports MySQL and SQLite with connection pooling for efficient data handling.</li>
 <li>Caching Solutions: Implements Caffeine for in-memory caching and Redis for distributed cache support.</li>
+<li>Task Concurrency: Safely handles asynchronous and synchronous tasks with thread-safe operations using ConcurrentHashMap and related concurrency utilities.</li>
 <li>Utility Functions: Comprehensive string manipulation and formatting utilities.</li>
 <li>Java Core Usage: Strong use of collections (HashSet, HashMap, ArrayList, etc.), objects, interfaces, and enums to build reusable and maintainable systems.</li>
 <li>Annotations: Leverages custom and standard Java annotations to improve code clarity, configuration, and runtime behavior.</li>